bmilcs/odin-project/javascript.md

 - `prev` property to go backwards
 - `tail` to reference last element in the list
   - update it when adding/removing elements from end

+### Data Structures

+Data structures: Storing data in a way that meets the needs of your particular application.

+- **Giant Array**: Time consuming to locate a specific value, if you had a significantly large number & depth of items

+Alternative data structures typically have trade-offs:

+- How long it takes to first populate it
+- How long it takes to add/find elements
+- How large the structure is in memory

+Structures & strategies are relevant when:

+- trying to search through large batch of data for a single value
+- plan out a strategy several moves in advance

+Common algorithms:

+- Sorting
+- Searching\*

+When **searching through enormous data sets**, the _quality of your search algorithm_ is incredibly important and milliseconds _count_.